reyhan-jr-injector/2.0/README.md

 This repository includes various folders and configuration files that serve different purposes.
 The primary languages used in this repository are HTML and Jupyter Notebook or if else feel it compatible with your or their own languages it can used.

-## How to use this project, for example, if your Instrument as Jupyter Notebook:
+## How to use this project, for example, if your language as Jupyter Notebook:
 1. Clone the repository to your or their own:
     ```sh
     git clone https://github.com/reyhan-jr-injector/2.0